pivotal/docs-tas-adapter/install.md

 ### (Optional) Configure your admin users

-It is recommended to configure one or more administrative users for Application Service Adapter:

-1. Include the following values in your `tas-adapter-values.yml` file:
+VMware recommends configuring one or more administrative users for Application Service Adapter.
+To do this, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    admin: